LedgeDash/DeathStarFaaS/README.md

 need to access the MongoDB via `mongodb://mongo.default.svc.cluster.local`.
 They can address the pods via for example `mongodb://mongo-0.mongo.default`.

+In the case of multiple MongoDB replicas, `Not master` error might occur if accessing via the Headless Service's DNS name.
+An easy fix is to use the master's address, which in the case is `mongodb://mongo-0.mongo.default`.

 More information on:
 1. [DNS name for StatefulSet
    resources](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#stable-network-id)